AbayomiOlaoye/abayomiolaoyea.github.io/README.md

 Clone the repository using the **https** or **SSH** address to have a copy on your local machine.

 ### Usage
-Open your code editor, open the folder (cloned repo) and paly around with the contents by making custom changes to suit your use.
+Open your code editor, open the folder (cloned repo) and play around with the contents by making custom changes to suit your use.

 ## Author